rampantepsilon/smorando/README.md

-<h3>Super Mario Odyssey Any% Moon Randomizer</h3>
+<h3>Super Mario Odyssey Moon Randomizer</h3>
-<p>This is a SMO Any% Moon Randomizer.
+<p>This is a SMO Moon Randomizer.
 This randomizer produces a list of moons to obtain following some guidelines of the Any% speedrun.
 These guidelines are as follows:
 <ul>
 <li>All Kingdom moons will be randomized up to the final story moon of the kingdom.</li>
 <li>The amount of moons needed per kingdom will be the same as in the Any% route.
 Meaning if the kingdom needs 5 moons, the randomizer will only produce 5 moons to obtain.</li>